 When I first played these speakers I did not expect much.
-After all, how could such an affordable loudspeaker even can close to my reference Harbeth M40.1?
+After all, how could such an affordable loudspeaker even come close to my reference Harbeth M40.1?
 Well, I was in for a surprise…my first impression was that vocals on Magnepan LRS sound more natural and are less sibilant.
 In addition, they also had more attack than I was expecting form speakers of this type.
 Yes, it was not the impact of a large floor standing loudspeaker, but it was comparable to a lot of bookshelf speakers.

 First impressions out of the way, lets start with the bass.
 Looking at the specs one may be forgiven for thinking that a subwoofer is necessary to enjoy these speakers.
 50Hz low end extension is very similar to Klipsch La Scala II, and I would not be happy using La Scalas without a sub.
 However, this is not the case with the Magnepan LRS.
 I’ve played a variety of music on them and rarely missed the bass.
 This is another case where the specification in isolation tells us little about the sound we may expect.
 Because I’ve conducted room measurements with these speakers, I was able to see that in my room Klipsch La Scala II have gentle roll-off that starts above 100Hz, whereas Magnepan LRS are stronger down to 55Hz, and then begin to roll off steeply.
 Thus, on paper, both loudspeakers look similar, yet how they get down to 50Hz is very different.
 My measurements supported my audible impressions, and it appears that in my room Magnepan LRS have a lot more energy output between 50Hz to 100Hz than Klipsch La Scala II.
 And this is most likely the reason why I rarely miss low end extension on the LRS.
 Sure, on a small percentage of songs that rely on heavy bass I felt that I could do with a little more.
 For instance on the Into My Arms track by Nick Cave & The Bad Seeds, there is a really low foot taping noise about 1:30 into the track, and I could not hear that on the Magnepan LRS and could clearly hear it on my Harbeth M40.1.
 Moreover, once you’ve heard deep bass and you know it’s there, you cannot really unhear it.
 Consequently, if a lot of music that you listen to relies on really low bass, you may want to consider using the LRS with a subwoofer.
 Also, depending on your music choice and how loud you listen you may miss some impact.
 On tracks such as Dreamgirl by Dave Matthews Band the speakers lack a bit of kick, especially in comparison to conventional boxed speakers.
-However, despite this, for 90% of my listening, I would be perfectly happy with these little maggies as they are.
+However, despite this, for 90% of my listening, I would be perfectly happy with these little Maggies as they are.
 There is something different about how these LRS deal with bass.
 It gives you an impression of being quicker, softer and more coherent than bass from most conventional loudspeakers.
 It definitely makes your foot tap.

 What about the midrange and treble, you may ask?
 Well, in short – they are fantastic!
-Tonally, they seem leaner than my Harbeth M40.1, and yet most instruments and voices sound unbelievably real.
+Tonally, they seem leaner than my Harbeth M40.1, and yet, most instruments and voices sound unbelievably real.
 For instance a song such as It Don’t Have to Change by John Legend can have a noticeable amount of sibilants when played louder on my Harbeth M40.1, but sound a lot smoother and easier to listen to on the Magnepan LRS.
 On the other hand, guitars seem to have more body on the Harbeths and this is easy to notice on songs like Thugz Mansion by Nas feat.
 2Pac.
 Apart from the strings you are also aware of the body of the guitar, whereas on the LRS, the strings seem to be more dominant and the body is less noticeable.
 Clapping tend to sound equally real on both speakers.

 They also seem to be very revealing and have plenty of ‘air’ around the instruments, yet they are one of the most forgiving and easy to listen to speakers I experienced in my living room.
 This is different from the norm.
-In my experience airy and transparent speakers tend not to be very forgiving and can become fatiguing during longer listening sessions.
-It is the case here.
+In my experience, airy and transparent speakers tend not to be very forgiving, and can become fatiguing during longer listening sessions.
+It is not the case here.
 Additionally, they are very good at revealing microdetails – the really quiet noises in the background that are so helpful in creating the atmosphere of live recordings.
 Where they fall short a little, is the soundstage depth illusion.
 Don’t get me wrong, the soundstage is wide with sounds often coming from outside of the speaker edges.
 The phantom images are large, but the soundstage does not give you a great impression of depth and it is not very focused.
 Let me expand.
 You can still hear sounds coming from behind the speakers, however, they don’t seem to give me an impression that they are as far as when I play music through my Harbeth M40.1.
 The phantom images also appear to be more fuzzy, i.e. when I close my eyes and play live recoding though LRS, I can tell the general vicinity of the sounds, whereas on the M40.1 I can tell exactly where they are coming from – they seem more clearly defined.
 And before you say it, yes, I’ve tried different amps with the LRS and tried different placements, but never got the same level of soundstage illusion that I get with Harberth M40.1.
 On song such as 4 Jeźdźcy (Unplugged) by Kult the Magnepan LRS just seem less three dimensional.
 But, is it even a fair comparison?
 After all, the existing version of my Harbeths retails for nearly £17k and I am comparing it with a bottom of the range Magnepan speakers that retail for £1k.
-The answer to this question is “yes!” – because these little maggies are so good…
+The answer to this question is “yes!” – because these little Maggies are so good…

 There is something very alluring about how they sound and I am struggling to convey this well in this review.
-They are very natural and organic sounding, and I actually struggled to find albums that I did not like to listen on these speakers.
+They are very natural and organic sounding, and I actually struggled to find albums that I did not like to listen to on these speakers.
 Frankly, even with their shortfalls mentioned in this review, I would be more than happy to have Magnepan LRS in my system.
-And although on balance, for now I’m going to stick with my Harbeth M40.1, I am pretty sure that LRS are not the last Magnepans that I will experience in my listening room.
+And although on balance, I’m going to stick with my Harbeth M40.1, I am pretty sure that LRS are not the last Magnepans that I will experience in my listening room.

 Magnepan LRS are very musical and natural sounding speakers.
 Fantastic transparency and transient response.
 They do not produce really low bass and they are somewhat limited in dynamics, yet despite this, they are extremely engaging and easy to listen.
 If you have room to place them properly and decent amp to drive them, I cannot think of a better speaker in this price range – exceptionally good value for money!